-Jennifer Raish makes one-of-a-kind quilts that mix materials and techniques with a modern improvised quilting style.
-She plays with the conventional 'rules' of sewing and quilt making, experimenting with edges - making quilts with unconventional borders, leaving fabric edges raw in the patchwork, and incorporating pretty selvedges.
-She also plays with fabric combinations, bringing together different textures, prints, and weights, as well as using techniques such as visible mending, embroidery, and pin-tucks to bring another layer of visual interest.
-Her aesthetic is eclectic; some quilts have minimalist qualities and others are vibrant and busy, while traditional quilt block patterns, such as ying geese, half square triangles, and courthouse steps are sometimes given a place within her freer designs.
+Jennifer Raish, a US-born creative now living in Germany, makes one-of-a-kind quilts.
+In the past, she has worked in fine arts, fashion sewing, crochet, and fabric sculpture.
+As a quilter, she mixes materials and techniques with a modern improv style.
+While she uses traditional and durable construction methods, she also plays with the conventional 'rules' of sewing and quilt making, experimenting with edges - making quilts with unconventional borders, leaving fabric edges raw in the patchwork, and incorporating pretty selvedges.
+She also experiments with fabric combinations, bringing together different textures, prints, and weights.
+She uses techniques such as visible mending, embroidery, and pintucks to bring another layer of visual interest.
+Her aesthetic is eclectic; some quilts have minimalist qualities and others are vibrant and busy, while traditional quilt block patterns, such as flying geese, half square triangles, and courthouse steps are sometimes given a place within her freer designs.

-To follow the story of Jennifer Raish, please find them on social media here.
+To follow the story of Jennifer Raish, find them on social media here.